JDSRAO/AzureAppRegistrationMonitor/readme.md

 ## Summary
 Azure App Registration Monitor Console App scans the entire tenancy and consolidates a list of credentails (certificates and secrets) which are due to for expiry in configurable number of days and sends a consolidated email to relavent parties to take necessary action.

-This page describes the steps needed to use the "AzureAppRegistractionMonitor".

 ## Microsoft Entra ID Configuration
 - Please create a new app registration in Microsoft Entra ID.
 - After creation, make a note of the client Id and tenant Id.